Less software. More operating system.

 Intake, estimates, follow-ups, summaries, and surfacing what matters.
 No AI theater.
 No noisy magic tricks.

 If it does not hold up on a job site, in bad signal, or between appointments, it is not ready.
+The field view sets the bar before the office view gets polish.

 Your jobs, customers, invoices, and history should remain yours to export in a useful format.
+Export is part of the product contract, not a retention trick.

 If you run a service business and want software built closer to the field, request access and tell us how your operation runs today.